mobxjs/mobx.dart/flutter_mobx/README.md

 ```

-Notice the use of the `Observer` that listens to the `_counter.value`
-observable and rebuilds on changes.
-Any observable used in the
+Notice the use of the `Observer` widget that listens to `_counter.value`, an observable, and rebuilds on changes.
-builder function is automatically tracked by MobX.
-Anytime it
-changes, the widget is rebuilt and rendered.

 **You can [go here](example) for more examples**